ianfmc/Nadex-recommendation/README.md

 **This is the Nadex-recommendation repository**

-- The required notebooks/contracts.csv file lists the contracts that will be available
+- The required notebooks/contracts.csv file lists the contracts that will be available for trading the next day
 - Run the notebooks/nadex-recommendation.ipynb file
+- Recommendations are provided and are pushed to an S3 bucket